howonlee/mertonon/docs/roadmap.md

 Also look at small tasks roadmap

+- Post estimation essay HN - wait for Wayne
+- Sponsor newsletters - go back to the howonlee repo for lists of candidates
+- Test for the stack push and pop
+- Get the grad sidebar to say it's OK if the validations work, currently its a noop
+- Auditing SQL honeysql statement - overall audit thing.
+Start on it, anyhow
+- Auditing DDL stuff
+- Auditing BE endpoint thinking (just thinking and sketching)
+- Theory of value outline, research
+- Download page on the static website (need to proc the actual release on GH, so we get a latest webpage)
-- Prezzo
+- Prezzo mk 2
-- Backing up something something immediately
+- Implement norm layer op in normal net and write about how the norm layer op is cool and good
+- Whole-grid dumps, which can also be uploaded I guess
 - Auditing BE w/ undo stuff
 - Auditing FE
-- Implement norm layer op in normal net and write about how the norm layer op is cool and good
 - Toposort of Mertonon nodes
 - Weight cardinality UX scaling - how to display 'possibility' of 100, 1000, etc weights?
-- Some other essay
 - Try again on FE tests
 - Cut postpostprealpha, sponsor more newsletters

 - Splitting and merging cost nodes
+- Exporting-as-website
+- Exporting-as-pdf
 - Explode a cost node into a layer somehow
 - Splicing layer into weightset
 - Mass CRUD ops FE, incl. weight painting